BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 - Prepare your device by connecting the battery (i.e. slide the battery connector onto the white socket on the BITalino PWR block)

-- Turn your device on by sliding the power button to the ON position (a white LED will start fading in / out, meaning that the device is in standby)
+- Turn your device on by sliding the power button to the ON position; a white LED will start fading in / out, meaning that the device is in standby

 - Get familiar with the architecture of **BITalino** ([datasheet](http://bitalino.com/datasheets/REVOLUTION_BITalino_Board_Kit_Datasheet.pdf)).

 ![IMAGE ALT TEXT](images/BITalino_cut.jpg)

 ![bar](images/bitalinobar.jpg)
-## 1 Acquisition <a name="acq"></a>
+## 1. Acquisition <a name="acq"></a>

 Once your BITalino is turned on, pair the device with your computer via the Bluetooth device manager using the PIN **1234** (this is a one-time process).
 Your device will be named "BITalino-XX-XX", with "XX-XX" being the last four hex digits of your devices' MAC address.